SnowflakePowered/librashader/README.md

-  render      Render a shader preset against an image compare     Compare two runtimes and get a similarity score between the two runtimes rendering the same frame parse       Parse a preset and get a JSON representation of the data preprocess  Get the raw GLSL output of a preprocessed shader transpile   Transpile a shader in a given preset to the given format reflect     Reflect the shader relative to a preset, giving information about semantics used in a slang shader
+  render      Render a shader preset against an image compare     Compare two runtimes and get a similarity score between the two runtimes rendering the same frame parse       Parse a preset and get a JSON representation of the data pack        Create a serialized preset pack from a shader preset preprocess  Get the raw GLSL output of a preprocessed shader transpile   Transpile a shader in a given preset to the given format reflect     Reflect the shader relative to a preset, giving information about semantics used in a slang shader